loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-exception-handler-deserialization/README.md

 1. Log the received records.
 2. Write the records as they are to a new topic named `PERSON_DESERIALIZATION_EXCEPTION_HANDLER_TOPIC`.

-The custom deserialization exception handler is invoked when the configured serdes fail to deserialize the input records.
+The custom deserialization exception handler is invoked when the configured serdes fail to deserialize the records.
+It logs the exceptions and continues processing.

 ![topology.png](topology.png)